 Arno G. Motulsky, July 5, 1923 – January 17, 2018

 Arno Motulsky died at the age of 94 years.
-He denied comfortably, surrounded by his children for Judy, Harvey, and Arlene.
+He died comfortably, surrounded by his children Judy, Harvey, and Arlene.

 Arno Motulsky was the founding Head of Medical Genetics at the University of Washington.
 His life and career were in every way remarkable.
 His contributions to human genetics as a scientist, clinician, and mentor cannot be overstated.

 Arno very nearly died at age 16 when he was among the Jewish passengers fleeing Germany on the 1939 voyage of the ill-fated MS St. Louis.
 After the ship was denied entry to Cuba it was shamefully turned away from the United States.
 On return to Europe, Arno’s was arrested, ironically, for being German and after a series of transfers sent to the Gurs internment camp in Vichy France.
 Unlike many, he did not die of starvation or cholera, but survived to leave France in June of 1941 just days before his 18th birthday, when escape would have been impossible.